SPOTTED- TAILED QUOLL

 Success in the field

 A few spotted-tailed quolls are present at Odonata’s Mt Rothwell Sanctuary.
 Odonata is exploring further conservation strategies, including a potential research project to evaluate the role of quolls in rodent control.
-A study is also underway in East Gippsland to investigate population declines.
-Future Species Distribution Modelling funding is being sought to support expansion.
+A study is also underway in East Gippsland to investigate population declines and plan future conservation strategies for the region..